 GOLF COURSE ARCHITECTS

-The original master plan for Foster’s Farm was completed in the early 2000s by renowned golf course architect Bill Love.
-Today, Love protégé and former partner Brian Kington is the lead architect for Foster’s Farm and will oversee and direct the construction of the golf course, residential development, and all other club amenities, infrastructure, and facilities.
+The original routing for the golf course at Foster’s Farm was completed in the early 2000s by renowned golf course architect Bill Love.
+Today, Love’s protégé Brian Kington is the lead architect directing the design and construction of the golf courses, residential development, related infrastructure, and all other amenities at Foster’s Farm.

-Love entered the golf course design business in the early 1980s after earning his master’s degree in landscape architecture from the University of Virginia.
-After Love studied under long-time architect Ed Ault, he started his own firm in 1995.
-In 2000, Kington began studying under Love while finishing his bachelor’s degree in landscape architecture at the University of Maryland.
-After over a decade working together, Love and Kington became business partners in 2014.
-Together they completed several successful and award-winning projects and worked at many top private clubs such as the Olympic Club in San Francisco and Club Campestre Monterrey A.C. in Monterrey, México.
+Bill Love became a golf course architect in the early 1980s after earning his master’s degree in landscape architecture from the University of Virginia.
+After studying under Ed Ault, Love started his own firm in 1995.
+In 2000, Kington began studying under Love while finishing his degree in landscape architecture at the University of Maryland.
+After over a decade working together, Love and Kington became partners in 2014.
+Together they completed several successful and award-winning projects and worked at many top clubs such as the Olympic Club in San Francisco and Club Campestre Monterrey A.C. in Monterrey, México.
 Love and Kington have won Best New Golf Course awards for Hunting Hawk Golf Course in Glen Allen, Virginia and Laurel Hill Golf Club in Lorton, Virginia.
 They have also won Renovation of the Year for their redesign of the University of Maryland Golf Course and a Green Award recognizing them as the Most Environmentally Sensitive Design Firm.